 PERSONAL OR FAMILY RESPONSIBILITIES: Beginning January 1997, more detail is collected on the personal or family reasons for the following data items: reason for absence from work, reason for leaving last job, reason for working part-time, and reason for not looking for work.
 The greater detail includes a) caring for own children; b) caring for elder relative, and c) other personal or family reasons.
-Pregnancy is also included in the response list for the question on reason for leaving last job, and maternity is included in the response list for the question on reason for absence from work.
+Pregnancy is also included in the response list for the question on reason for leaving last job, and maternity is included in the response list for the question work.